sarah-elbahloul/aou-gpa-calculator/README.md

 * **For Devs**: A simple `npm run dev` gets everything spinning! 💻
 * **For the World**: `npm run build` prepares the app for launch! 🌐
 * **Database Updates**: `npm run db:push` applies any new database changes. ⬆️

-### What You'll Need

-Just a few environment variables for any other services I might connect to! 🔑

----